gardener/gardener/docs/usage/control_plane_migration.md

 ## Preconditions

-To be able to use this feature you need to enable the feature gate `SeedChange` in your `garden-apiserver` by adding the following command flag: `--feature-flags=SeedChange=true`.
+To be able to use this feature you need to enable the feature gate `SeedChange` in your `gardener-apiserver` by adding the following command flag: `--feature-flags=SeedChange=true`.

 Also, the involved Seeds need to have enabled BackupBuckets.